Compare Roth and Traditional IRAs

 1 Brokerage IRAs with Brokerage Cash Services are eligible for this feature.
 Online access is required.
 Talk to your Financial Advisor for more information about the benefits of Brokerage Cash Services.

 2 Traditional IRA distributions are generally taxed as ordinary income.
-Qualified Roth IRA distributions are tax-free provided a Roth account has been open for more than five years and the owner is at least age 59½, or as a result of their death, disability, or using the first-time homebuyer exception.
+Qualified Roth IRA distributions are tax-free provided a Roth account has been funded for more than five years and the owner is at least age 59½, or disabled, or using the first-time homebuyer exception, or taken by their beneficiaries due to their death.
 Qualified Roth IRA distributions are not subject to state and local taxation in most states.
 Distributions from Traditional and Roth IRAs may be subject to an IRS 10% additional tax for early or pre-59½ distributions.
-For SIMPLE IRAs, the IRS penalty increases to 25% if a distribution is taken prior to two years from when the first deposit was made into the SIMPLE IRA if under 59½.
+For SIMPLE IRAs, the IRS additional tax increases to 25% if a distribution is taken prior to two years from when the first deposit was made into the SIMPLE IRA if under 59½.